-The UFCW Local 360 union announced workers at Harmony Dispensary voted to join them as they eye entering the lucrative adult-use cannabis market.
+The UFCW Local 360 union announced workers at Harmony Dispensary in Secaucus voted to join them.
+They are eyeing entering the lucrative adult-use cannabis market concurrently.

-It was announced in the wake of the union’s victory at Curaleaf’s Edgewater dispensary in Burlington County.
+They announced it in the wake of their victory at Curaleaf’s Edgewater dispensary in Burlington County.

 “A new generation of workers is discovering that bona fide labor unions play a critical role in properly balancing the needs of employees, communities, and employers,” said UFCW Local 360 President Sam Ferraino Jr.